-€/m 2012 2012R 2013 unadjusted IFRS NAV (covered business) 607 607 570 adjustments to NAV (covered business) (78) (78) (83) value of in-force life business 1,335 1,335 1,313 MCEV (covered business) 1,864 1,864 1,800 unadjusted IFRS NAV (non-covered business) 814 814 1,080 GROUP MCEV 2,678 2,678 2,880 adjustments to NAV (non-covered business) (25) (25) (6) value of in-force asset management business 711 711 944 value of in-force banking business 114 101 181 GROUP EMBEDDED VALUE 3,478 3,465 3,999
+€/m 2013 2014

+unadjusted IFRS NAV (covered business) 570 545

+adjustments to NAV (covered business) (83) (95)

+value of in-force life business 1,313 1,250

+MCEV (covered business) 1,800 1,700

+unadjusted IFRS NAV (non-covered business) 1,080 1,269

+GROUP MCEV 2,880 2,969

+adjustments to NAV (non-covered business) (6) 7

+value of in-force asset management business 944 1,027

+value of in-force banking business 181 126

+GROUP EMBEDDED VALUE 3,999 4,129

-Two years ago, Mediolanum changed the methodology used in the valuation of its shareholding in Mediobanca in order to be consistent with the IFRS accounts where an independent assessment is consolidated using the net equity method.
+Starting from the valuation as at December 31, 2011, Mediolanum changed the methodology used in the valuation of its shareholding in Mediobanca in order to be consistent with the IFRS accounts where an independent assessment is consolidated using the net equity method.
 Note that the entire Mediobanca shareholding is in the non-covered business.
-Furthermore during 2013 Mediolanum internalised the valuation of the Spanish asset management and the Italian banking businesses.
-The restated 2012 figures show the impact on the Group Embedded Value of the change in banking business valuation due to exclusion of the deposit accounts business and other methodological changes in the derivation of the current accounts business assumptions.
+No restatement of the 2013 figures has been required.

-On a like-for-like basis, Group Embedded Value increased by 15% mainly due to an increase in the IFRS NAV and to an increase in the value of the in-force business asset management and banking although there has been a decrease in the value of the life insurance business.
+On a like-for-like basis, Group Embedded Value increased by 3% mainly due to an increase in the IFRS NAV and to an increase in the value of the in-force business asset management although there has been a decrease in the value of the life insurance business.